 Here’s a mini-update of some fabulous white tops for work as of April 2021!

 Hunting for opaque white t-shirts for work?
-As of 2021, we’d suggest checking Boden’s double layer line, Universal Standard’s Foundation line (sizes 00-40), as well as great sources for basic Pima cotton such as LL Bean, Uniqlo, Everlane, and Talbots.
+As of 2021, we’d suggest checking the double layer lines from Boden and Express, Universal Standard’s Foundation line (sizes 00-40), as well as great sources for basic Pima cotton such as LL Bean, Uniqlo, Everlane, and Talbots.